An atomic bulldozer, strongly ionizing along a very short path

 The wake of an alpha particle

 Alpha particles are simultaneously the most dangerous form of radiation for living matter and the easiest to protect oneself from.
+A sheet of paper or the thickness of a clothing item is more than enough to stop them and render them harmless.

 A very short trajectory !